pjaskulski/xvi-wiek/README.md

 Ten serwis zapewne nie powstałby, przynajmniej nie w takiej formie i nie w języku Go, gdyby nie lektura [książki](https://lets-go.alexedwards.net/) Alexa Edwardsa "Let's Go!
 Learn to Build Professional Web Applications With Golang".

+English version:

+Sources of a slowly emerging "XVI wiek" (16th century) service with a database of historical events from the 16th century (mainly about the Kingdom of Poland and Prussia and neighbouring states).
+The beta version of the service should be visible at this address: [xvi-wiek.pl](https://xvi-wiek.pl).

+App uses the Tufte CSS style (MIT license) with the addition of the Crimson Pro font (Open Font License) Regular 400 and Regular 400 italic.

+The backend is supported by a Go program, yaml files and a key-value cache mechanism (go-cache, MIT license).
+Chi is used as a router.
+Data validation - validator package.

+The Github icon is from the GitHub Logos and Usage page.

+The Twitter icon comes from the Twitter Brand Resources page.

+An additional mechanism is a bot that sends information once a day to the @xvi-century twitter account about an interesting historical event that happened in the 16th century on that day.
+The bot source code is available in a separate repository: xvi-wiek-bot.

+The content of the service is also available as an ebook (pdf).
+Automatic conversion from yaml files to LaTeX format is done by the yaml2latex program, whose source code is available in a separate repository: xvi-wiek-yaml2latex.

+This service probably would not have been created, at least not in this form and not in the Go language, if I hadn't read the Alex Edwards' book "Let's Go!
+Learn to Build Professional Web Applications With Golang".

+Translated with www.DeepL.com/Translator (free version)

 ## TESTY

 `go test -cover ./cmd/web`